-We studied the antibacterial and antifungal activities of the leaves of A.wilkesiana.
+We studied the antibacterial and antifungal activities of the leaves of Acalyphawilkesiana.
 The methanolic extract and four derivative fractions from the extract were tested against human pathogenic bacteria namely strains of Staphylococcus aureus, Streptococcus pyogenes, Enterococcus faecalis, Pseudomonas aeruginosa, Proteus vulgaris and Escherichia coli and fungi; Aspergillusniger, A. flavus, A. carbonerium, Trichophytonmetagrophytes and Candida albicans.
-200mg/ml of the methanolic extract and its fractions were tested on the bacteria and fungi using the disc diffusion method.
+Methanolic extract (200 mg/ml) and its fractions were tested on the bacteria and fungi using the disc diffusion method.
 Results showed broad spectrum antimicrobial activity against the Gram-negative and Gram-positive bacteria but same cannot be said about its activity against the fungi.
-The result further showed that the ethyl acetate fraction was the most potent, closely followed by the aqueous fraction while hexane fraction demonstrated the least antimicrobial activity.
-The extract and its fractions were active against some of the bacteria which standard antibiotics were not able to inhibit.
+The result further showed that the ethyl acetate fraction was the most potent, closely followed by the aqueous fractions were active against some of the bacteria which standard antibiotics were not able to inhibit.
 Methanolic extract of A.wilkesiana leaves and its fractions showed a better antibacterial activity than antifungal activity.
 The demonstration of antimicrobial activity against the test organisms is an indication that there is possibility of sourcing alternative antibiotic substances in this plant for the development of newer antibacterial agents.